-Since the barriers to entry for certain markets are lower than ever, it’s as hard as it’s ever been to stand out against the competition.
+Since the barriers to entry for specific markets are lower than ever, it’s as hard as it’s ever been to stand out from the competition.
 Creating a product and message that breaks through the noise is unlikely to happen by mistake; success is achieved through research and focused application.
-Understanding your target market’s buying habits is crucial to helping you determine how to produce, package, and market your Minimum Viable Product (MVP).
+Understanding your target market’s buying habits have become crucial in helping you determine how to produce, package, and market your Minimum Viable Product (MVP).

 Thankfully, the art of identifying a target market is as old as business itself.
-Moreover, it’s fully possible to paint an accurate picture of your audience’s buying habits and give your product the very best chance of success.
+Moreover, it’s genuinely possible to paint an accurate picture of your audience’s buying habits and give your product the very best chance to succeed.

-After answering the three questions we’ll explore in this article, you should feel intimately connected with your potential buyers, which will help you discover how to resonate with them.
-But before that, let’s quickly explore why identifying buying habits is so important.
+In this article, we’ll explore three questions you need to answer, after which you should feel connected with your potential buyers.
+This, in turn, will help you discover how to resonate with them.
+But before all that, let’s quickly see why identifying buying habits is so important.

-Why Identifying Buying Habits is Vital for the Success of Your MVP
+Why Identifying Buying Habits is Vital to the Success of Your MVP

-Buying habits are the normal shopping behaviors and decision processes of consumers.
-This psychographics plays an important role by rounding out your ideal buyer persona (which would otherwise consist of flat demographic data).
+Buying habits are normal shopping behaviors and decision processes of consumers.
+This psychographics plays a vital role in defining your ideal buyer persona (which would otherwise consist of flat demographic data).
 Without understanding someone’s decision process when buying your product, you’ll struggle to resonate with them and win their patronage.

 Let’s discover the questions you can ask to help you hone in on the buying habits of your target market!